Disc Degeneration with Osteophytes

 - Improper use

 Most osteophytes exhibit no symptoms.
 However, bone spurs within the spine do present a potential problem for nerve roots and the spinal cord.
 If they become too large or develop in the wrong spot, nerve compression can result, accompanied by symptoms that include pain, tingling, numbness and muscle weakness.
 These symptoms usually respond well to conservative treatment, such as using pain medication or physical therapy.
 When chronic pain persists despite weeks of conservative treatment, surgery might become an option.
 In these cases, Laser Spine Institute offers a minimally invasive, outpatient alternative to traditional open back surgery.
-Contact Laser Spine Institute to learn more or for a free review of an MRI or CT scan.
+Contact Laser Spine Institute to learn more about our minimally invasive procedures.